movementlabsxyz/MIP/MIP/mip-16/README.md

 This can be updated infrequently e.g. every 6 months or year.

 > [!NOTE]
-The reduce the costs, the data published to the DA layer can be compressed.
+To reduce the costs, the data published to the DA layer can be compressed.
 This reduces the overall costs of publishing a batch (and a state) to the DA layer but makes it harder to identify the contribution of each transaction to the overall costs.
-OP Mainet Ecotone has a [formula](https://docs.optimism.io/stack/transactions/fees#formula) to try and weight the contribution of each transaction to the compressed data.
+OP Mainnet Ecotone has a [formula](https://docs.optimism.io/stack/transactions/fees#formula) to try and weight the contribution of each transaction to the compressed data.
 It is unclear how well it works in practice.

 > [!TIP]
 > **Proposal 3**: If the cost of publishing a batch $b$ to the DA is $DAFees(b)$, and $n$ transactions are in the batch, the DA fees for each transaction are $DAFees(b)/n$.
 This is simple to implement and can be refined later if needed.

 ### Settlement Fees

-The settlement fees depend on a number of factors, and on the settlement mechanism used by given Movement chain.
+The settlement fees depend on a number of factors, and on the settlement mechanism used by a given Move Stack chain.
 There is a common feature though: some data are posted to Ethereum mainnet, and the price of a transaction on Mainnet may fluctuate.

-The difficulty is that we charge our users when we process a transaction on a Moement chain.
+The difficulty is that we charge our users when we process a transaction on a Move Stack chain.
 At that time we don't know the price of an Ethereum transaction to post our data because it will happen in the future when the transaction is included in a block.
 As a result we may have to use an oracle to provide an estimate of the (gas) price on Ethereum when our transaction is processed.

 Another thing that is common to all the settlement mechanisms is that we have to publish a _commitment_ to the states/blocks we produce.
 This is usually done by publishing _state roots_ (hashes of states).